Catholic Herald: History

+When Coppen stepped down after 14 successful years, he was replaced by Dan Hitchens, formerly Deputy editor.
 Shortly after Dan Hitchens took on the position as editor in 2020, the newspaper revealed that it would be publishing on a monthly basis, a change from its previous weekly format.
 Hitchens stated that the change would provide the newspaper with the opportunity to expand its scope and publish more material online.

-In April 2020, with the churches closing and lockdown announced in the UK because of COVID-19 pandemic, the US weekly print edition was merged into the UK print edition to create an international magazine.
+In April 2020, with the churches closing and lockdown announced in the UK because of Covid-19 pandemic, the US weekly print edition was merged into the UK print edition to create an international magazine.
+The Scottish Catholic Observer, Britain's oldest religious newspaper founded in 1885, is also owned by the Catholic Herald.
+The title was mothballed during the pandemic due to the closure of all Scottish Catholic churches.
+Hitchens was replaced by William Cash in January 2021.